BabbleSim/BabbleSim.github.io/arch_hw_models.md

 The HW models code should never call out into SW code directly.
 The HW models interact with the SW threads by updating their modelled status registers and raising interrupts.

-Note that both the HW models testbenches and the integrating boards include a test system (bs_tests (TODO link pending)) which provides a special test task which executes directly in the HW models thread.
+Note that both the HW models testbenches and the integrating boards include a test system, [bs_tests](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#bs-tests), which provides a special test task which executes directly in the HW models thread.

 #### Event scheduling
 In reality any action performed by a HW peripheral will take some amount of time.